and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 - Deutsch ist unglaublich einfach.

-But seriously….
-I can imagine that sentences like these can be confusing if you think of einfach as easy.
-But once you start to think of it as simple/simply you can understand every einfach you will ever see … I hope :).
+I think, these might be confusing if you think of einfach as easy.
+But there’s no problem if you think of it as simple.

 Anyway… berfore we wrap up, let’s have a look at some words that are based of of einfach.